siddhikhole/D-Flask/README.md

 # D-Flask

-This program will accept a link from user.Extract links from that webpage using BeautifulSoup and store it in database.
+This program will accept a link from user.Extract links from that webpage using BeautifulSoup and display all links.